ThunderBoltCODMYT/My-JSON-for-Roblox-Rivals/README.md

 > [!IMPORTANT]
 > ### Fast Flags do not violate the roblox TOS unless they mess with Server logic or exploits

+> ### This repository is for educational and testing purposes only and is not endorsed by Roblox Corporation.
+Use at your own risk.

 > [!WARNING]
 > ### certain Fast Flags are a bannable offense in some games.